curry-language/curry-info-system/README.md

                             - *op*.json

-For instance, the information about the prelude operation `foldr1` contained in version 3.3.0 of the base` package is stored in file
+For instance, the information about the prelude operation `foldr1` contained in version 3.4.0 of the base` package is stored in file

-`.../packages/base/versions/3.3.0/modules/Prelude/operations/foldr1.json`
+`.../packages/base/versions/3.4.0/modules/Prelude/operations/foldr1.json`

 To speed up the access to CASS-requests for all operations, CurryInfo also writes files named `ALL_<req>.txt` in `operations` directories.
-These files contains the `CurryTerm` output format of these requests.
+These files contains the `CurryTerm` output format of these requests for all operations.